followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/70 Appearance Customization/0 Themes/0 Themes.md

 The DevExtreme data visualization widgets consist of many elements, each of which has options that determine appearance.
 The default values of appearance options are united in a <i>theme</i>.

-DevExtreme provides Android, iOS and Windows themes as well as several generic themes.
+DevExtreme provides Android, iOS, and several generic themes.
 Generic themes are platform-agnostic and vary in color scheme.

 Each DevExtreme visualization widget has a [theme](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#theme) configuration option that allows you to set a theme.
 It is also convenient to apply a theme for the entire page with several DevExtreme widgets.
 To do this, use the **DevExpress.viz.currentTheme** method passing the name of the required theme as a parameter.